enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         ```

 #### POST /admin/teacher-managment/:teacherId/reject
 - Description: Reject a teacher's application.
-- Process: delete the teacher form temp_user table and related info in teachers table
+- Process: Delete the teacher from the temp_user table and related info in the teachers table.
-- role- admin only
+- Role: admin only

--Request  :
+- Request:
     - Parameters:
         - nome
     - Body: teacherId (string, required)